Kuzmenkoar/Gallery/README.md

-You have to install mongodb and npm for this project.
+You have to install mongodb and node.js for this project.

 After installing this programs folow the instruction: